 - Don’t over-do it.
 Drinking in moderation is what’s going to make the biggest difference.
 MSU has plenty of tips and social guidelines to help you get accustomed to Lansing Life.

+Your Diet.
 The other major health risk to college students is their diet.
 In college we know that late-night pizza study groups, dining halls with make-your-own ice cream bars and a Starbucks on every corner with no parental control are all too real.
 College can be full of dietary obstacles and mom’s care packages filled with carrots and broccoli can only do so much.
 Not only does a poor diet pose a threat to your oral health, but it opens a gateway for other health risks such as cardiovascular disease, high blood pressure, high cholesterol, and being overweight.
 We have some diet tips for college student that can help you manage your new dietary freedom.

 Don’t skip breakfast.
 Skipping breakfast can impact scholastic achievement.
 Your body is less alert and it can take longer to get up to speed if you’re missing the first meal of the day.
 If you don’t have time to sit down and enjoy a meal, grabbing an apple, bagel or granola bar is a much better alternative than nothing.